vipink1203/log-aggregation-tool-comparison/README.md

 2. **For complex data pipelines**: A hybrid approach using Vector for collection and routing with OpenObserve as the backend offers flexibility and performance.

-3. **For enterprises with existing Elastic investment**: Consider using Elasticsearch UltraWarm and Cold Storage tiers to reduce costs while maintaining compatibility.
+3. **For enterprises with existing Elastic investment**: Consider using Elastic.co with frozen tier or Elasticsearch UltraWarm/Cold Storage tiers to reduce costs while maintaining compatibility.

+4. **For enterprises with advanced analytics requirements**: Elastic.co may justify its higher cost through additional capabilities like machine learning, anomaly detection, and comprehensive security features.

 The dramatic cost difference between traditional Elasticsearch and S3-based solutions like OpenObserve makes the latter particularly attractive for log data, which tends to be high-volume but infrequently queried once it ages past a certain point.